-The Principal will ensure that all information concerning Patient, as indicated by CDTC to be necessary (and as mentioned in CDTC’s application forms), or which the Principal within reason should know to be important for the participation in the CDTC Programs, is timely presented to CDTC.
-In the case of participation in the Therapy program and/or Special swim the information must be provided together with the application form to CDTC.
+The Principal will ensure that all information concerning Participant, as indicated by CDTC to be necessary (and as mentioned in CDTC’s application forms), or which the Principal within reason should know to be important for the participation in the CDTC Programs, is timely presented to CDTC.
+In the case of participation in the Therapy program and / or Special swim the information must be provided together with the application form to CDTC.

-The Principal is further obligated to inform CDTC as soon as possible when there are any changes in the, already provided, information concerning Patient (e.g. new syndrome/developments).
-CDTC relies on the medical information and the application form sent by Principal to evaluate if the CDTC Programs are suitable for the (intended) Patient.
-CDTC is therefore dependent on the information provided by the Principal.
+The Principal is further obligated to inform CDTC as soon as possible when there are any changes in the, already provided, information concerning Participant (e.g. new syndrome / developments).
+CDTC relies on the medical information and the application form sent by Principal to evaluate if the CDTC Programs are suitable for the (intended) Participant.
+CDTC is therefore dependant on the information provided by the Principal.
 In case the information required for the execution of the agreement is not received in time and/or incomplete by CDTC, CDTC has the right to suspend the reserved CDTC Programs and/or, at its discretion, to refrain from execution of the agreement.
 In this case CDTC has no obligation to reimburse any payment already made to Principal.

 Article 5.
 Medical Screening

-The outcome of the medical screening by, (or in name of), CDTC determines the possibility for Patient to participate in the CDTC Programs.
+The outcome of the medical screening by (or in name of) CDTC determines the possibility for Participant to participate in the CDTC Programs.

 This medical screening may consist of one or all of the following options:

 - screening by CDTC of the application form, the medical file or any other information provided by Principal;

 - consult by CDTC with the principal treating physician of the intended Participant;

 - a physical examination of the intended Participant by a physician designated by CDTC.